0x3f1opusexpavotelos/blog/docs/devops/lifecycle.md

 ## software release life cycle

+`Private alpha`:
-`pre-alpha`: think up what should have in it, and  how they will do it alpha
+think up what should have in it, and  how they will do it Features are initially launched as a private alpha to gather feedback from the community.
+To join our early access program, send an email to

 - research
   require analysis, target audience what will make the software useful and who will want to use it.
 - planning
   how long it might take to get it done.
 Create timelines and milestones. technology stack, infra and tools preparation
 - design  will look like and how users will interact with it.